admon84/rollup-plugin-screeps/README.md

 }
 ```

-If `branch` is set to `"auto"` @admon84/rollup-plugin-screeps will use your current git branch as the name of the branch on screeps, if you set it to anything else that string will be used as the name of the branch.
+If `branch` is set to `"auto"` your current git branch name will be used as the branch on screeps, anything else will use the string as the branch name.

 ## Credits